kxfan2002/SophiaVL-R1/README.md

 ## About SophiaVL-R1

 We introduce SophiaVL-R1 to explore the R1 paradigm for enhancing thinking-level supervision in vision-language reasoning.
-We introduce T-GRPO, a trust-aware extension of GRPO that assigns dynamic trust weights to thinking-level rewards based on reward comparisons between correct and incorrect responses.
+We introduce Trust-GRPO, a trust-aware extension of GRPO that assigns dynamic trust weights to thinking-level rewards based on reward comparisons between correct and incorrect responses.
 Additionally, we design an annealing strategy that gradually shifts the learning signal from process rewards to rule-based outcome rewards during training.
 Our SophiaVL-R1-7B model achieves strong performance on multiple multimodal reasoning benchmarks.
 SophiaVL-R1-7B outperforms LLaVA-OneVision-72B on MathVista and MMMU, despite having 10× fewer parameters.

 ![](images/overview.png)